Pictured above: LIzard’s tail (Saururus cernuus) by Laurel Newman. Click on terms for botanical definitions. View post as a PDF.

 Lizard’s tail is a perennial aquatic wildflower.
-Its tiny, white blooms are borne in abundance on long, “nodding” racemes, making for a distinctive and showy display.
+Its tiny, white blooms are born in abundance on long, “nodding” racemes, making for a distinctive and showy display.
 The flowers are also quite fragrant.
 Leaves are cordate to spatulate, stalked and alternately arranged.
 They clasp the stems, which are hairy and reddish in color.

 Lizard’s tail flowers in early spring through summer and occurs naturally in shallow swamps and marshes, along ditches and drainage canals, and in wet forests.
 It attracts a variety of pollinators and is also eaten by foraging ducks such as wood ducks.